 New Mexico: Observes Indigenous Peoples’ Day as of 2019

-South Dakota: Observes Native American Day as of 1990
+South Dakota: Has observed Native American Day since 1990.

-States and DC that observe Indigenous Peoples Day via proclamations
+States and DC that have observed Indigenous Peoples Day via proclamations

-Iowa: Iowa Gov. Kim Reynolds made a proclamation in 2018 designating Columbus Day as Indigenous Peoples’ Day.
+Iowa: Iowa governor Kim Reynolds made a proclamation in 2018 designating Columbus Day as Indigenous Peoples’ Day.

 Louisiana: The Pelican State doesn’t recognize Columbus Day.
-Gov. John Bel Edwards declared October 14, 2019, the state’s first Indigenous Peoples’ Day but hasn’t issued a 2020 proclamation yet.
+Gov. John Bel Edwards declared October 14, 2019, the state’s first Indigenous Peoples’ Day.

 Michigan: On October 14, 2019, Gov. Gretchen Whitmer declared the day to be Indigenous Peoples’ Day “to uplift our country’s indigenous roots, history, and contributions.”

-Minnesota: In 2019, Gov. Tim Walz signed a proclamation declaring the second Monday in October Indigenous Peoples’ Day.
-The state is home to 11 Tribal Nations.
+Minnesota: In 2019, Gov. Tim Walz signed a proclamation declaring the second Monday in October that year as Indigenous Peoples’ Day.
+The state is home to 11 tribal nations.

 North Carolina: Gov. Roy Cooper has made yearly proclamations designating the second Monday in October as Indigenous Peoples’ Day.